egarner99/final_project/README_notebook.md

 ## 11/25/25:

 Today I tried to create a script as well as attempted to run it to put the GM137 files through the FastQC program.
 Recommended by Menuka, I am running it through FastQC before TrimGalore to get an idea of what the sequences look like (if there are multiple N's at the end, etc.).
 I used the examples in the class website/notes to base my script on.
-The script is called `run_fastqc.sh` and is the dir `fastqc/run_fastq.sh`.
+The script is called `run_fastqc.sh` and is the dir `fastqc/`, which I created.

 The first run didn't work, and kept repeating the initial logging statment.
 After looking back at the notes, I realized that the looping code is what is put in the terminal, not the script, and that this portion is what is needed in the script instead: